NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Compare

-Namibia vs Other Countries
+Namibia vs the rest

-See how Namibia stacks up against other popular expat destinations
+See how Namibia stacks up against other popular expat destinations.

 Rankings

-Where Does Namibia Rank?
+Where Namibia ranks

 FAQ